 Set Up LAN for IPv6

-The LAN interface may be configured for a combined static IPv4 and IPv6 network.
-The network used for IPv6 addressing on the LAN Interface is an address in the Routed /64 subnet assigned by the tunnel broker.
+The LAN interface may be configured for static IPv6 network.
+The network used for IPv6 addressing on the LAN Interface is an address in the Routed /64 or /48 subnet assigned by the tunnel broker.
 HE.net gives one automatically.
-Another /64 must be requested from Sixxs after getting the tunnel working.
-It is important to note that the Routed /64 range is different from the Tunnel /64!
+It is important to note that the Routed /64 or /48 range is different from the Tunnel /64!

 The example below uses ::1 as that is the easiest by far.
 Anything in the routed subnet works.

-- The HE or Sixxs Routed /64 is the basis for the IPv6 Address field
+- The Routed /64 or /48 is the basis for the IPv6 Address field